bigfix/developer.bigfix.com/site/reference/types/string.md

 # abbr of &lt;string&gt; : html

-Returns an HTML snippet containing the specified string enclosed in an &lt;abbr&lt; tag.
+Returns an HTML snippet containing the specified string enclosed in an &lt;abbr&gt; tag.

 # account with privilege &lt;string&gt; : security account